Many people wonder whether eggs are classed as dairy or not, especially if they're following a dairy-free diet or have lactose intolerance.

 Conclusion

-In conclusion, incorporating eggs into a dairy-free lifestyle can provide numerousbenefits, both nutritionally and in terms of culinary versatility.
-Whether boiled, fried, or baked into a delicious dish, eggs are an welcome addition toany dairy-free diet.
+In conclusion, adding eggs to a dairy-free diet can offer many benefits.
+This includes good nutrition and cooking options.
+Whether boiled, fried, or baked into a delicious dish, eggs are an welcome addition to any dairy-free diet.

 Frequently Asked Questions